 Certification is available through our DPM School course.
 Students in the Standard and Extended levels of the course will receive a certificate upon completion that signifies that they have formal training in project management.

 The DPM community includes experts in the field and project managers currently working in the profession.
 Aside from members-only content and resources, we also have a wide variety of publicly available resources.

 The Project Management Institute (PMI), found at pmi.org, is probably the most well-known project management membership.
 They have over 600,000 members and 300 chapters in 214 countries and territories worldwide.
 Their membership model is more traditional — they offer resources, templates, networking opportunities, and more.
 PMI is the biggest project management organization.

-PMI members get access to the network and community, savings on the PMI certification exam fee, access to resources and the PMBOK guide, as well as events and webinars.
+PMI members get access to the network and community, savings on the PMI certification exam fee, access to resources and the PMBOK guide (currently in its 7th edition), as well as events and webinars.
 There is a small application fee for membership, and the PMI offers three types of membership — individual membership, student membership, and retiree membership.

 PMI offers the following courses and certifications: